indrarahul/CFHelper/README.md

 All scripts are running in background.

 - Download these files in a folder named CFHelper.
-- Open your Chrome Browser and put chrome://extensions in address bar.
+- Open your Chrome Browser and go to [chrome://extensions] in address bar.
 - Click on Load Unpacked and open the CFHelper Folder.
 - You are all set.
 - Happy Coding !!